mintshell/mintshell/index.md

 The basic concept consists of four main components which are arranged as kind of a pipeline:

-CommandInterface -> CommandInterpreter -> CommandDispatcher -> CommandTarget
+CommandInterface -&gt; CommandInterpreter -&gt; CommandDispatcher -&gt; CommandTarget
 TODO: picture

 ###Command Interface